jmattern/vim_setup/README.md

 # vim_setup
-setup files for current vim configuration.
-Just clone the repository and place all files in the home directory.
-Then run download_plugins to clone all the necessary Vundle plugins.
+Setup files for current vim configuration.
+For automatic installation, clone the repository, navigate to the scripts folder, and run unpack_setup.sh.
+For manual installation, clone the repository and place all files in the home directory.
+Then run download_plugins.sh and update_vim.sh to clone all the necessary Vundle plugins and update vim to be compatable with Ale.
 Then open a vim session and run :PluginInstall.